-Nursery will be starting their next topic: ‘What’s in the woods? ’.
-This topic is taught through lots of familiar stories such as Stick man, we’re going on a bear hunt, the Gruffalo, owl babies and Goldilocks and the 3 bears.
+We are very excited for lots of wonderful learning in the spring term!
+Our topic in Nursery is ‘What’s in the woods? ’.
+This topic is taught through lots of lovely, familiar stories such as Stick man, We’re going on a bear hunt, The Gruffalo, Owl babies and Goldilocks and the 3 bears.
 We will be learning to tell these stories using actions and words using active storytelling and are going to become super story tellers.
-We will share our performance with you the week beginning 15th March.
-World Book day is on 4th March when we will be dressing up as our favourite story characters for the day.

 We will also be learning about and taking part in lots of celebrations this term including Valentines day, Pancake day, Chinese New Year and Easter.

 Practice this at home by letting your child have a go by themselves and encouraging them to keep practicing even if it’s difficult and show them some top tips eg. How to make it easier.
-This can be done with lots of activities including putting their shoes on, completing a jigsaw puzzle, opening a box, etc.
+This can be done with lots of activities including putting their shoes on, completing a jigsaw puzzle, opening a box,doing up their coat etc.

 Practice this at home by playing turn taking games, share the house rules about sharing with your child eg. You must ask if you would like a go.
 How your child will know when it is there turn eg. sand timer, watch timer, when you have finished this tv program etc.